BakuZn/Agrivision/README.md

 ## 🎯 Features

 🔹 **Market Page**
-Displays a mockup layout for real-time crop pricing across different regions.
+Displays  real-time crop pricing across different regions in india using government public regional mandi API's.
+Also has feature to filter search by state, district,city and crop.

 🔹 **Disease Detection Page**
 Provides awareness about common crop diseases using placeholder cards—designed for future integration with AI-based image detection.

 🔹 **Weather Page**
-Offers a basic layout to present local weather conditions relevant to farming.
+Offers a basic layout to present local weather conditions of any city and presents data relevant to farming.
+Weather data is gathered thru OpenWeather API.

 🔹 **Support Page**
-Connects users to assistance, with scope for future inclusion of voice/video call or chatbot help.
+Connects users to assistance, with scope for future inclusion of  chatbot help.

 Each page is styled with a minimal, nature-inspired CSS theme and is optimized for rural accessibility.